steadybit/extension-aws/README.md

 For example, the blackhole az attack won't start, if

 - the extension is running in the attacked account
-- the outpost is running in the attacked account
+- the agent is running in the attacked account

 The extension can verify the own account based on the authentication described above.

-For the outpost you need make sure, that the outpost can determine the aws account where it is running on.
-The outpost tries to get the account id from:
+For the agent you need make sure, that the agent can determine the aws account where it is running on.
+The agent tries to get the account id from:

 1. A static configuration property `steadybit.agent.aws.accountId` or env `STEADYBIT_AGENT_AWS_ACCOUNT_ID`
 2. The EC2-Metadata-Service if reachable
 3. sts:GetCallerIdentity.
-You don't need any special permissions for that call, but the outpost agents needs to provide credentials for the api.
-Same authentication setup mechanism as for the extensions apply for the outpost setup.
+You don't need any special permissions for that call, but the agent agents needs to provide credentials for the api.
+Same authentication setup mechanism as for the extensions apply for the agent setup.
 Make sure to check [Authentication Setup](#Authentication-Setup) for more details.
-For example, if running in kubernetes and using a ServiceAccount, you can use `serviceAccount.eksRoleArn` of the outpost helm chart to link your serviceAccount to a given role.
+For example, if running in kubernetes and using a ServiceAccount, you can use `serviceAccount.eksRoleArn` of the agent helm chart to link your serviceAccount to a given role.

 ## Installation